Spring 2021 Update

 - Whether the unit or department will be able to meet its business needs, considering the totality of the circumstances

 No. The EOC will evaluate each request individually based upon the essential functions of the position and will determine an appropriate duration of the accommodation.
+Telework accommodations for spring 2021 will generally be approved only through March 31, 2021, though may be for a shorter duration.
 Accommodations will necessitate periodic review to determine whether they are still reasonable in light of the current medical guidance about COVID-19 and the University’s current operational status.
 The EOC will notify you of the duration of your approved accommodation and the process for seeking an extension or modification of that accommodation.

 The University’s Policy on Prohibited Discrimination, Harassment and Related Misconduct prohibits retaliation against employees for requesting an accommodation.
 All supervisors or other individuals involved in the accommodation process are reminded of the prohibition on retaliation.
 If you believe you have experienced retaliation due to requesting an accommodation, you can make a report to the EOC by contacting firstname.lastname@example.org.

 Members of the campus community may have a number of reasons for seeking flexibility with respect to work location and scheduling during the COVID-19 pandemic.
 These include age, child or elder care responsibilities, living with or caring for someone who is high risk, or other concerns.
-You should work with your managers, supervisors, or department chairs to discuss possible flexible options.
-The Academic Personnel Office, HR and EOC are available to assist you and your manager, supervisor, or department chair if you have questions or concerns.
+You should work with your managers, supervisors, dean, or department chairs to discuss possible flexible options.
+The Academic Personnel Office, the Office of Human Resources, and EOC are available to assist you and your manager, supervisor, dean, or department chair if you have questions or concerns.

-Contact Elizabeth Hall, EOC Assistant Director/ADA Coordinator at email@example.com with any questions.
+Contact Elizabeth Hall, ADA Coordinator at firstname.lastname@example.org with any questions.